 Technology is one of the future’s brightest children.
 We all are enamored and amazed by the idea of invention.
 Many of these inventions are marvelous, they enable us to do things which were not even dreamed of by our grandparents.
 These inventions bring us together, they amplify and enhance human attributes, they even have the capacity to heal our ailments.

 Technology also takes away.
 It gives power to those who shouldn’t have it.
 It kills with merciless force.
 It can be used to promote and deliver filth to our doorsteps, it can destroy the things most important to us.

-It’s light is as bright as its darkness is dark.
+It’s light is as bright as its shadow is dark.